srvikram13/SEO-Hero/README.md

 # SEO-Hero
-A Chrome extension for SEO Analysis and report generation
+A Chrome extension for in-page SEO analysis and report generation

-### To-do
+## To-do

 - [x] Read the tab url
 - [x] Load the HTML as text.